Energy giant BP sees record profits of $28bn

 Other energy firms have seen similar rises, with Shell reporting record earnings of nearly $40bn last week.

-The profits have led to calls for energy firms to pay more tax as households face rising bills.
+The profits have led to calls for energy firms to pay more tax as many households struggle with rising bills.

+BP boss Bernard Looney said the British company was "helping provide the energy the world needs" and investing the transition to green energy.

 Energy prices had begun to climb following the end of Covid lockdowns but rose sharply in March last year after Russia invaded Ukraine, sparking concerns about supplies.